 C. KNOW-HOW IN HIRING

 If righteousness exalts a nation, then it follows that the open acknowledgment of it and the discernment to elect people of integrity is the sure path to national prosperity.
-It follows that the righteous, if and when they have been elected to office, should in turn hire righteous employees to dispatch their values.
+It follows that when and if the righteous have been elected to office, they should, in turn, hire righteous employees to dispatch their values.
 Too often however, I have seen righteous elected officials hire the wrong kind of people.
 The wise statesman hires others who represent his character!
-Hiring wrong, corrupt and wicked individuals will ruin one’s office.
+Hiring wrong, corrupt and wicked individuals will ruin a statesman’s office.
 Contrary to establishing the office, they will misrepresent and corrupt!
 States Proverbs 25:5:

 Take away the wicked before the king, and his throne will be established in righteousness.

 D. COMMITTED IN CONVICTIONS

 For a Christian public servant to flounder in his principles—to compromise biblical absolutes in his policies or interactions with others—grievously tarnishes his testimony, and I might add, the corporate testimony of the body of Christ on the Hill.
-To be truly righteous, one must hold fast to biblical convictions when the pressure is on!
+To be truly righteous, we must hold fast to biblical convictions when the pressure is on!
 To do so requires not only biblical knowledge of those convictions, but to be in fellowship in the capitol with other like-minded believers on a regular basis.
 When the fiery trial of our convictions arrives, will we stand firm and remain righteous or will we fold?
 States Proverbs 25:26:

 Like a trampled spring and a polluted well is a righteous man who gives way before the wicked.